trustoverip/utility-foundry-wg/workflow/stories/kob.md

 - Zero-Knoweldge-Proofs(ZKP)
 - Privacy

-The goal is "Internet scale digital trust with close to 1 million digital credentials on the network".

 This initiative is driven with the help of -

 - Managed Service Providers - help in conceptualizing and implementing the use cases for this utility [Wipro , Kerala Blockchain Academy, Cochin University of Science and Technology]
 - Community of developers - design and build use cases for the utility through crowd sourcing initiatives
 - Associations - define and validate implementation of use case
 - Service Providers - define and validate implementation of digital identity services

 The KOB utility is intended to serve organizations that desire to participate in digital trust ecosystems and require an enterprise grade governance framework that will: